swan-io/swan-partner-frontend/docs/docs/specs/banking/banking.md

 # Banking

-Web Banking is an application to manage your bank accounts on a given project.
+Banking is an application to manage your bank accounts on a given project.